dcasota/photonos-scripts/README.md

 https://github.com/dcasota/photonos-scripts/blob/master/photonos-package-report.prn

 # Use Case 2 - Baremetal installation / staging
+Baremetal environments are technically supported.
+The focus of Photon OS however isn't primarily to run on baremetal.
+For security purposes, peripheral devices connectivity is restricted.
+But you can install Photon OS on any x86_64 and arm64 baremetal.

+On x86_64, Photon OS comes with different installation flavors: "Security hardened" (minimal), Developer, Real Time, and as Ostree-Host.

-There are different Photon OS installation flavors.
-Photon OS runs best on vSphere.
-It runs docker containers, supports a resource foot print hardened setup, and has a package-based lifecycle management system.
+Photon OS runs best on vSphere x86_64.
+It runs kubernetes, docker containers, supports a resource foot print hardened setup, and has a package-based lifecycle management system.
 The secure appliance (virtual hardware v13) installation is built-in VMware hypervisor optimized, and delivered as OVA setup.

-Additional installation flavors delivered as ISO setup are "Security hardened" (minimal), "Real Time", and "Generic" (full).
+Also, since 5.0 beta, there is more support for running Photon OS on ESXi on Arm.

-Provisioning Photon OS on Raspberry Pi is supported as well, see [Configuring a Raspberry Pi 4 for supporting usb license dongle remoting](https://github.com/dcasota/photonos-scripts/wiki/Configure-a-complete-Raspberry-Pi-Virtualhere-installation).
+Provisioning Photon OS on Raspberry Pi is supported as well, e.g. see [Configuring a Raspberry Pi 4 for supporting usb license dongle remoting](https://github.com/dcasota/photonos-scripts/wiki/Configure-a-complete-Raspberry-Pi-Virtualhere-installation).

 # Use Case 3 - Azure installation with UEFI boot support
 In a Non-vSphere hyperscaler environment - this chapter is Microsoft Azure specific - the following scripts may be helpful when creating a Photon OS virtual machine with UEFI support.